 Largely a Buddhist country, in Buddhism, enlightenment involved “awakening”.
 And that was how a trip to Myanmar almost felt like: awakening.
 Myanmar was, to summarize, simply fascinating.
-I really appreciated having visited it.
+If you ask me if it’s worth it to travel to Myanmar, I can only tell you that I really appreciated having visited it.

 Myanmar awakens you from within,

 Myanmar is huge.
 In terms of land area, it’s bigger than France.
 Myanmar is so much more than the pagodas and dirt roads of Bagan, the white temples and stilted bridges in Mandalay – the way Instagram sometimes might mislead you.

 Now, Myanmar is not all backward or countryside.
 In at least Yangon, there’re plenty of modern and talented professionals and creatives doing amazing, creative ventures, even high fashion.
 Myanmar’s adult literacy rate (as last measured in 2015) is more than 90%.
 You’ll see ALL the locals (including the elderly and also monks) using smartphones even at far-fetched places, away from cities.